EricFromCanada/byte-bucket/README.rst

 `reStructuredText codeless language module`_
   Language module for BBEdit and TextWrangler which highlights elements in reStructuredText files and lists section titles in the function pop-up menu.
 Recognizes both standard reST directives and Sphinx additions.

-  I recommend also setting these options for editing reStructuredText: enabling auto-indent and auto-expand tabs, setting tab width to 3 spaces, disabling soft wrap text, and setting the page guide to 80 characters.
+See its comments for my recommended editing settings.

 `Lasso codeless language module`_
    Language module for BBEdit and TextWrangler which adds both Lasso 8- and